CollapseLauncher/documentation/home/index.md

 ## Overview

-**Collapse** contains advanced features for **Honkai Impact 3rd** that not only provide you with the ability to download and launch the game, but also some additional features that the Official Launcher doesn't have, including:
+**Collapse** contains advanced features for **HoYoverse games** that not only provide you with the ability to download and launch the game, but also some additional features that the Official Launcher doesn't have, including:

-* Caches Download (aka "Updating Settings" in-game).
-* Game Data Repair (with less bandwidth required than the *Data Repair* feature in-game).
+* Repair the game files including Game Caches, Cutscenes, Audio Pack & persistent files outside of the game.
 * Changing Game Settings (Graphics Settings & Audio Settings) without opening the game.
+* Choosing your voice-line language during the first installation, so you don't have to download it inside the game.
-* Multi-Region Game Download Support (Allows for downloading and launching different versions of the game).
+* Multi-Region Game Download Support (Allows for downloading and launching different regions of the game).
-* Steam to Global version conversion (without re-downloading the whole game).
-* Global to SEA version (or vice versa) conversion.
 * Multi-session Download for faster Game Download/Installation.
 * Multi-thread Game Extraction for faster installation.
-* Delta-Patch Update Mechanism for smaller updates.
+* Delta-Patch Update Mechanism for smaller updates (on supported games, check [docs for more info](feature/delta-patch)).
-* Ability to select Graphics API (DirectX 11 (FL: 10.1, 11.0 and 11.1) and DirectX 12 [May crash the game in newer stages]).

-Not only that, this launcher also has some advanced features for **Genshin Impact**, including but not limited to:

-* Choosing your voice-line language during the first installation, so you don't have to download it inside the game.
-* Repair the game files including Game Caches, Cutscenes, Audio Pack & persistent files outside of the game.

 ## UI Overview